Ivars Grantiņš: Inga Lomakina

 After his release from prison, Grantiņš attempted to reconcile with his ex-wife, who by then had remarried and had two more children from her new husband, Ivars Lomakin.
 At the time, the couple were living separately and Inga frequently had affairs with other men, eventually allowing Grantiņš back into her life.
-In early June, he moved into the apartment, and unlike her previous boyfriends, Inga's neighbors described Grantiņš as a very calm person.
+In early June, he moved into the apartment, and unlike her previous boyfriends, Inga's neighbours described Grantiņš as a very calm person.
 The pair would often get up early and travel to Iecava, where they worked at a local farm.

-On June 27, Inga mysteriously disappeared, and Grantiņš soon moved out of the apartment.
-When a neighbor questioned him about what happened to his wife, he claimed that she gone to work as a prostitute in Riga.
+On 27 June, Inga mysteriously disappeared, and Grantiņš soon moved out of the apartment.
+When a neighbour questioned him about what happened to his wife, he claimed that she had gone to work as a prostitute in Riga.
 His claims were readily accepted by most, and soon after, Inga's children from her second marriage were taken in by relatives.
-One neighbor later claimed that the day prior to him moving out, she had seen Grantiņš carrying a large gray up and down the stairs, and after going down the stairs herself, she thought that it smelled like burned plastic and rags.
-A few days later, Inga's brother received a text message, purportedly written by her, that she had traveled abroad to Ireland and wanted Daina to be taken in by her father and grandmother in Ceraukste Parish.
+A few days later, Inga's brother received a text message, purportedly written by her, that she had travelled abroad to Ireland and wanted Daina to be taken in by her father and grandmother in Ceraukste Parish.

-Unbeknownst to the neighbors, Grantiņš had strangled Inga in the apartment's kitchen, drained her blood and later dismembered her remains, which he later buried in Ķirbaksala, behind the ruins of an old castle.
-At the time, her children were inside the apartment, but were apparently asleep and did not hear the commotion.
+Unbeknownst to the neighbours, Grantiņš had strangled Inga in the apartment's kitchen, drained her blood and later dismembered her remains, which he later buried in Ķirbaksala, behind the ruins of an old castle.
+At the time, her children were inside the apartment but were apparently asleep and did not hear the commotion.
 Later on, Grantiņš would claim that his motive was that Inga refused to continue living with him.
 When her remains were eventually recovered, authorities found that the remains had been chopped up into 50 pieces and the skull had been split in two.
 Grantiņš had also poured cement over the dump site, placed a stick on it, and burned her belongings back at the apartment's stove.